-There are seven genes besides ‘Merle’ that furnish various attributes to a Great Dane Merle.
-‘Merle’ is fundamentally a gene responsible for the coat color of the Merle Great Dane dog.
-Excluding the chances of mutation, the Merle coat colour of a Great Dane puppy is due to this inherited gene.
+There are seven genes besides ‘Merle’ that furnish various attributes to a Great Dane.
+In fact ‘Merle’ is fundamentally the gene responsible for the coat color in dogs.
+Excluding the chances of mutation, the coat of a Great Dane puppy is mainly due to this inherited ‘M’ gene.

-Merle Great Danes are lacking in fitness due to the ‘Merle’ gene.
-Particularly if the Dane holds double merle genetics the chances of flawed genetic makeup would increase even further.
+The Merles are lacking in fitness due to this ‘M’ gene.
+Particularly if the Dane holds double merle genetics the chances of flawed genetic makeup will increase even further.

 - Australian shepherds

 Generally, Merle gene is only confined to domestic canine breeds.
 Which means you would find the coat only on a dog of domestic breed.